danieljstone/danieljstone.github.io/index.markdown

 layout: home
 ---
-Welcome to the newest version of my website!
-I hope to use this space to publish working papers on the following topics:

-* The extent to which local coverage has declined in the *New York Times*.
+Welcome to my website!
+I'm currently using this space to host a series of data projects that look at topics I find interesting.
+Feel free to reach out (email in the footer) if you have any questions or suggestions.